-Luke is regularly instructed in serious criminal litigation.
-He maintains a white collar and general crime practice.
+He is regularly instructed in cases involving cross-jurisdictional transactions and international finance.
 He has recent experience in regulatory investigations by the FCA and has acted for companies and individuals in investigations by HMRC and the SFO.
-He also acts for venues in the course of licensing cases and has achieved excellent results for clients following summary reviews under the Licensing Act 2003.
-He regularly appears as a commentator in the broadcast and print media.

-R v L: Currently instructed with respect to allegation involving ticketing fraud with respect to the 2015 rugby world cup worth in excess of £1 million.
+R v L: Instructed with respect to allegation involving ticketing fraud with respect to the 2015 rugby world cup worth in excess of £1 million.
+Client was principal defendant and was acquitted of all charges.

 R v P: Complex and large scale money laundering allegation, involving the alleged movement of large sums to be sent to terrorist organisations in Syria.